-For further advice and information please contact Gillian Kaag, Program Director for the Center for Advocacy Prevention and Empowerment, at 303-871-3853 or email@example.com.
+For further confidential advice and information about how to report please contact Dr. Gillian Kaag, Program Director for the Center for Advocacy Prevention and Empowerment, at 303-871-3853 or email@example.com.

-The Center for Advocacy, Prevention, and Empowerment, the DU Counseling Center, the DU Ombuds Office and the DU Chaplain can and will maintain confidentiality.
+The Center for Advocacy, Prevention, and Empowerment, the DU Counseling Center, and the DU Chaplain can and will maintain confidentiality.

 Confidentiality means that your personal information will be protected and will not be disclosed to others without your permission.